 As with all lessons across the curriculum, the main method of gathering evidence and assessing achievement is made through a continuous process of teacher observation, questioning and answering.
 This is a continuous informed assessment based on the knowledge of the child and the content of the work which is displayed.
 All of this will allow our teachers and PE coach to assess individual children on a 'traffic light' system against the skills they have been introduced to:

 The PE coach will assess the children based on their knowledge, skill acquisition, and healthy participation.

-Teachers and sports coaches will use the formal assessment document provided by GETSET4PE to assess and track pupil progress against the success criteria and progression map.
+Teachers and sports coaches will use the formal assessment document provided by GETSET4PE to assess and track pupil progress.

 Resources